OxWearables/ssl-wearables/README.md

 x = torch.FloatTensor(x)
 harnet10(x)
 ```
 This is an example of a five-class prediction using 10-second long windows.
-The 30-second long version will be made
+The 30-second-long version will be made
-avaliable at a later date.
+available at a later date.

 ## Requirements